 We share a long history with the softest, highest quality Australian merino wool.
 The first merino sheep were introduced to Australia in 1797, the same year Johnstons of Elgin was established.
 We continue to support the Australian merino-growing industry, helping to maintain the economy in an area where the land is best suited to this use.
 As merino sheep produce and shed a new fleece every year, it is very much part of a natural life cycle.

-We are committed to buying RWS certified fibre for the yarn we make, and we are working with our suppliers of other yarns to follow suit.
+We purchase wool that is Responsible Wool Standard (RWS) certified.
 The RWS is a voluntary global standard that addresses sheep's welfare and the land they graze on.
 RWS certification provides complete traceability of wool.
 It confirms that farms follow land management methods to protect soil health and biodiversity and practice holistic respect for the sheep's welfare.

 The Five Freedoms are devised and upheld by leading animal welfare organisations, including The Royal Society of Protection of Cruelty to Animals and the Chief Veterinary Officer in the UK and worldwide.
 The Campaign for Wool also supports them.
 The five freedoms are: